benmvp/react-workshop/src/09-styling/README.md

 }
 ```

+The CSS styling can be found in [EmailListItem.css](components/EmailListItem.css).

-You will need to import `classnames` at the top of the file:
+Don't forget to import `classnames` at the top of the file:

 ```js
 import React, {Component} from 'react';